JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

-> Currently, the tool accepts only Amazon S3 bucket IDs as the "source" parameter values.
+> Currently, the tool accepts IDs of the following entities as the "source" parameter values.
+> * Amazon S3 bucket
+> * Azure storage
+> * Internal TeamCity artifact storage

 The first time you run the migration tool in this mode, it detects artifacts that should be copied, saves the migration plan, and asks you for the next step.